litebird/litebird_sim/docs/source/dipole.rst

 arrays of shape ``(nsamples, 3)``.

-Here is a slightly more complex example that shows how to plot the distance between the spacecraft and the Sun as a function of time, as well as its speed.
-The latter quantity is of course most relevant when computing the CMB dipole.
+Here is a slightly more complex example that shows how to plot the distance between the spacecraft and the Sun as a function of time and speed.
+The latter quantity is, of course, most relevant when computing the CMB dipole.

 .. plot:: pyplots/spacecraft_demo.py
    :include-source: